- Linkedin Learning

 You might need to present your work or ideas to your class throughout your studies.
 Browse our tips to become a confident and successful presenter.

-This advice applied to most types of presentation you'll encounter at university.
+This advice applies to most types of presentation you'll encounter at university.

 - You have a time limit for a reason.
 Choose your presentation content carefully to make sure you fully answer your brief in the time limit.
 You'll struggle to finish your presentation if you try to include unnecessary detail or cover everything about a topic.